 9 % for taxable income above AED 375,000

-Withholding taxes are not applied in the UAE to payments made by UAE entities to another entity or person, such as royalties, interest, dividends, etc. (resident or non-resident).
+Withholding taxes are not applied to payments made by UAE entities to another entity or person, such as royalties, interest, dividends, etc. (resident or non-resident).

 Customs taxes are charged on imported products.
 All imported items from overseas, excluding those in transit to the GCC, are subject to a 5% tariff.
 However, depending on the tariff, the duty differs for specific commodities.
 GCC-originating items are classified as UAE-local goods as long as at least 40% of the raw materials used to make them are from GCC countries.